"The basic overarching plot is, 'What is the contrived nonsense that drives Cthulhu to take a human form and go to high school?'"

 - Re/Visioned made a Tomb Raider animated series named Pre-Teen Raider with the description "Lara Croft wasn't always one of the world's most successful Tomb Raiders.
 See how a twelve year old Lara honed her craft during her early years at the Croft Academy."
 Essentially, the Tomb Raider creators licensed a High School AU of their own game.
 It is seemingly impossible to find said series, but it is mentioned on the Croft Generation website here

-- Brawl in the Family tries its hand at this in a recent story arc.
+- Brawl in the Family tries its hand at this in the Cocoon Academy story arc.
 Although, technically, its more of a flashback-to-grade-school than it is an unrelated alternate universe with the characters in high school.

 - This is canon for Dubious Company.
 The cast gets flung into an alternate dimension and needs to dimension hop to get back home.
 One of the dimensions puts them in an ordinary high school.
 Walter and Tiren lose their animal appendages, Mary and Sue lose their superiority, and Elly gets his manly hair back.
 The creators take the opportunity for a genre shift and Ship Tease the cast.

 - Powerpuff Girls Doujinshi can be summarized by this trope, but for nearly every Cartoon Network original series created.
-Aside from the titular Powerpuff Girls, major characters include Dexter, Tootie, and Samurai Jack (as a teacher).
+(Except in the fourth grade) Aside from the titular Powerpuff Girls, major characters include Dexter, Tootie, and Samurai Jack (as a teacher).
 That's merely scratching the surface, though; there are plenty more ShoutOuts as background or side characters.

 - Which, in the show, is still pretty much like High School in every other respect.